|

 "Would you care for a stroll, melmenya?"

-"Yes!" cried Eowyn, leaping to her feet.
-"Can
+"Yes!" she cried, leaping to her feet.
+"Can we

 Legolas caught her about the waist, laughing.
 "Of course.